GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2022-10-10 02:36 UTC

+The site is behaving well.
+We have fix for the defect described in the last entry, but not released it yet.

+This status site is now available at https://status.guidedtrack.com.

 ## 🟡 2022-10-08 10:08 UTC

 The site is behaving well, but there is a defect, which program authors are noticing.